• Skip to main content

 • 2 cups cooked quinoa, cooked in chicken broth

-• 11.75 oz Katsu sauce (hoisin can also be used)
+• 11.75 ounces Katsu sauce (hoisin can also be used)

-• 2 tbsp cilantro, fresh or dried
+• 2 tablespoons cilantro, fresh or dried

 • 1 batch peach salsa, prepared in advance